netgloo/benjamin/readme.md

 ### Links

-If you enable the multi-language support, you have to properly handle links in your web pages.
+If you enable the multi-language support, you have to properly handle links in your web pages to be coherent with the current language.

 You can use the `trlink` helper function for links, inside Blade's views, in this way: